Executive Guide To Making the Right Compensation Decisions

 As a busy executive with significant leadership and management responsibilities, you may be so focused on day-to-day business that you only occasionally evaluate your own long-term financial situation.

 It’s a good idea for business executives to take time to review and optimize their compensation packages.
 This compensation should be considered in relation to their retirement and estate plans as part of a coordinated, long- term financial strategy.

 You and your family may be living comfortably now, but have you taken measures to ensure that you have sufficient money earmarked to maintain your lifestyle throughout retirement?
 Will you have enough left over, after income and estate taxes, to leave a legacy to your heirs and/or favorite charity?

-There are important steps you can take to make certain that, while you are employed, you are maximizing all of the compensation available to you.
-To help you avoid common mistakes executives make in this regard, this paper will explore the following topics:
+There are important steps you can take to help you maximize all of the compensation available to you while you are employed.
+To help you avoid common mistakes executives make in this regard, consider the following topics:

 - Maximizing Your 401(k) Plan

 - The Benefits and Pitfalls of Deferred Compensation

 - Additional Compensation: Stock Options and Restricted Stock

 In addition to your annual salary and bonus, understanding your whole financial picture can help you develop a strategy for today and for the future.